Bank Guarantee To Fund Projects

 - There are many service providers for BG’s on the internet, it’s quite hard to decipher who is legitimate and who can perform?

 Trying to source providers can be VERY risky, it can also be a waste of time and be an expensive way to do business.
 You have to be incredibly diligent and very careful in who you deal with in this area of finance using Bank Guarantees.
 The internet is fraught with those who proclaim that they obtain BG’s whereas more often than not they are only seeking fees.

 The same can hold true when looking for SBLC monetizers and traders.
 This is why where all possible if you find a ‘closed ended transaction’ whereby all service providers are already in agreement with each other as opposed to trying to source each service provider individually (open ended) this would be an advantage.
 Common pitfalls for applicants who do not understand how BG’s work:

 - People don’t realize that one service (Provider) has to dovetail the other (Monetizer), eg; one party may not recognize the other.
 All of a sudden you have a bank instrument with no-one to go to to monetize and/or trade it, leaving yourself a hefty bill.

-- The wording on the BG is not suitable for Monetization and designed specifically for commerce.
+- The wording on the BG is not suitable for Monetization and designed specifically for trade and commerce.

 - Time left on the BG for Monetization